robinrendle/aeve/content/draft.md

 This introduction to the team is what made these people a team.
 In one way or another they had shunned Silicon Valley and Wall Street of all its wealth and opulence, they had relegated all the hackathons and four day work weeks to a corner.
 They had thrown their six figure pay checks and five star vacations out the window and bid adieu to free gyms, free meals, free parking, free WiFi, free access to the smartest people in the startup world.
 They were left with something so much more profound, something that they all shared between one another.
 Each of them was standing on a financial and emotional iceberg together, each of them dependent on the others to survive.

+***

+This line of work required stamina in buckets.

+***

+GLITTER!
+Glitter in her hair.
+Glitter in her drawers.
+Glitter under bed.
+Glitter in the shower.
+Glitter in her bag.

+Friend puts glitter pretty much everywhere.